 Perhaps you can relate to this video that I made for you, because I relate to what you are going through.
 This really happened to me.
 If this is happening to you, I want to let you know that there is hope.
 There are ways to win your child custody back.
 There are ways to your rights work that so many attorneys and pro se parents don’t even realize.
 If you are experiencing what I experienced, this video will help you find the tools that help you get better results.*

 Strategic Parental Rights Strategist, Instructor, Constitutional Scholar, and Author

 Divorce Solutions and Child Custody Solutions

-Co-author “Protecting Parent-Child Bonds: 28th Amendment” (Book includes guide for legislators)
+Author of “Protecting Parent-Child Bonds: 28th Amendment” (Book is a guide for legislators)